Health

 Migraine pressure points: Does acupressure work?

 Although there are medications for treating migraine pain, some people still struggle to get relief.
-If you’re investigating complementary interventions, you’re likely to encounter acupressure, as many influencers and natural remedy sites say it can work wonders for relieving migraine pain or stopping migraine attacks altogether.
-Read on to find out what the science says about this complementary therapy.
+If you’re investigating complementary interventions for migraines, you’re likely to encounter acupressure.
+Many influencers and natural remedy sites say it can work wonders for relieving migraine pain or stopping migraine attacks altogether.

 What is acupressure?

 Acupressure is a practice that involves placing pressure on certain points of the body.
-It emerged from acupuncture, a traditional Chinese medical remedy where small needles are inserted into the skin to relieve pain and stimulate healing.
+It emerged from acupuncture, a traditional Chinese medical remedy that involves inserting small needles into the skin to relieve pain and stimulate healing.
 The goal of acupressure is to stimulate the same areas but without needles.

 What are acupoints?